mefengl/what-i-read/README.md

 https://jvns.ca/blog/2024/02/01/dealing-with-diverged-git-branches , Now I know why I am getting these errors when doing git pull

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest , webRequest is an interesting API

+20

+https://seths.blog/2024/02/make-or-buy , It's not about whether I can or cannot, it's about whether I should care.
+What difference will it make if I allow myself to do so?
+Are there fully other suppliers that I can select from?
+For instance, with UI libraries, nobody should recreate the UI as long as their product isn't about design.